schneidenbach/RecessOpinionatedApiInAspNetCore/README.md

 * Controllers should know where to go to process a request, not how to process the request.
 Always and forever.
 * Functionality should be separated by domain, not by category.
 Notice no Controllers or Models folders - Jobs and Employees (our example objects) are in their own folders.

 You will agree with some of my decisions.
 You will also disagree with some of my decisions.
-The main point of this is to provide my opinion so you can form your own!
+The main point of this is to provide my opinions so you can form your own!

 ## Libraries used